 Lifeline support services can be reached 24 hours a day, 7 days a week.

 Why is it important?

 Excessive consumption of alcohol is associated with health and social problems in all populations (NHMRC 2008).
 The 2020 Australian Guidelines to Reduce Health Risks from Drinking Alcohol provide the current advice from the National Health and Medical Research Council (NHMRC) around alcohol consumption (NHMRC 2020).
 These guidelines have informed the survey data compiled for this measure.
-Revisions to these guidelines are due to be finalised in 2020 and will inform future data collections.

 Long-term excessive alcohol consumption is associated with a variety of adverse health and social consequences.
 It is a major risk factor for conditions, including liver disease, pancreatitis, heart disease, stroke, diabetes, obesity and some types of cancer.
 It is also linked to social and emotional wellbeing, mental health and other drug issues (NHMRC 2020).
 When mothers have consumed alcohol during pregnancy, babies may be born with Fetal Alcohol Spectrum Disorders (FASD) (Telethon Institute for Child Health Research 2009).

 Harmful alcohol consumption can also affect families and communities.
 It has the potential to lead to anti-social behaviour, violence, assault, imprisonment and family breakdown (NHMRC 2020).

 Aboriginal and Torres Strait Islander people are more likely to abstain from alcohol than non-Indigenous Australians; however those who do drink are more likely to do so at dangerous levels.